cockroachdb/docs/_includes/v22.2/orchestration/kubernetes-upgrade-cluster-manual.md

     {% endif %}

-1. Run the following SQL query to verify that the number of under-replicated ranges is zero:
+1. Run the following SQL query to verify that the number of underreplicated ranges is zero:

     {% include_cached copy-clipboard.html %}
     ~~~ sql